- About Us

 The Learner Services team reinforces the work of the Progression Coach by providing a range of services to support students.
 They offer help and advice in a number of areas:

-South Staffordshire College has three LRCs (Library Resource Centres); they are situated at the Cannock Crown House Campus, Rodbaston Campus and Tamworth Campus.
+South Staffordshire College has LRCs (Library Resource Centres) situated at Rodbaston Campus and Tamworth Campus.
 They carry a range of resources to support the subjects delivered at that site.
-Each LRC has computers and quiet areas which may be booked for private study.
+Each LRC has computers and quiet areas for private study.